-1. In a regularly scheduled course, during the school day:
+- 1. In a regularly scheduled course, during the school day: - a.

-- a.
 The student is enrolled in a course with a JCPS high school code with a properly certified teacher. - b.
 The course instructor follows the district curriculum map for that course at the level of rigor required. - c.
-The course instructor follows the high school grading practices described in the high school SPP&G (cumula-tive grading). - d.
+The course instructor follows the high school grading practices described in the high school SPP&G (cumulative grading). - d.
 The student earns a grade of A or B as the final grade in the course. - e.
 The student completes the district proficiency assessments for the course, as available. - f.
-The student completes an end-of-course (EOC) Exam for the course if it is required at the state level for accountability. - 2.
+The student completes an End-of-Course (EOC) Exam for the course if it is required at the state level for accountability. - 2.
 High school courses may be available via JCPSeSchool (not National Collegiate Athletic Association [NCAA]-eligible). - 3.
-By KRS 158.622 and Board Policy 08.113, students may earn high school credit in the equivalent course for qualifying (3 or higher) Advanced Placement exam scores.
+By KRS 158.622 and Board Policy 08.113, students may earn high school credit in the equivalent course for qualifying (3 or higher) Advanced Placement (AP) exam scores.

 The course will show up on the student's high school transcript, and high school coursework should be planned accordingly.
-The grade will automatically be figured into their high school grade point average (GPA) when it becomes part of their transcript.
+The grade will automatically be figured into his or her high school grade point average (GPA) when it becomes part of his or her transcript.